slsa-framework/slsa/README.md

         stunnel perl nghttp2
     *   File at URL:
         [https://curl.haxx.se/ca/cacert.pem](https://curl.haxx.se/ca/cacert.pem)
-*   Each of the dependencies has its own supply chain, but let’s look at [curl-dev](https://pkgs.alpinelinux.org/package/edge/main/x86/curl-dev), which contains the actual “curl” source code.
+*   Each of the dependencies has its own supply chain, but let's look at [curl-dev](https://pkgs.alpinelinux.org/package/edge/main/x86/curl-dev), which contains the actual "curl" source code.
 *   The package, like all Alpine packages, has its build script defined in an [APKBUILD](https://git.alpinelinux.org/aports/tree/main/curl/APKBUILD?id=166f72b36f3b5635be0d237642a63f39697c848a) in the Alpine git repo.
 There are several build dependencies: